Introduction to Advanced Persistent Threats (APT)

 Progression of Advanced Persistent Threats

-- Selecting and Defining Target– A target should be defined i.e. which organization should be the victim of an attacker.
-For this, the attacker first gathers as much information possible via footprinting and reconnaissance.
+- Selecting and Defining Target – A target should be defined, i.e. which organization should be the victim of an attacker.
+For this, the attacker first gathers as much information as possible via footprinting and reconnaissance.

-- Find and Organize Accomplices– The APT involves advanced as sophisticated techniques that are used for attacking and most of the time, the attacker behind ATP is not alone.
-So, the second would be to find the “partner in crime” which possesses that skill level to develop sophisticated techniques for carrying out APT attacks.
+- Find and Organize Accomplices – The APT involves advanced as sophisticated techniques that are used for attacking, and most of the time, the attacker behind ATP is not alone.
+The second would be to find the “partner in crime” that possesses that skill level to develop sophisticated techniques for carrying out APT attacks.

-- Reconnaissance and Information Gathering– Before carrying out an APT attack, the attacker tries to gather as much information they can to create a blueprint of the existing IT system.
-The example of information gathering could be the topology of the network, DNS and DHCP servers, DMZ (zones), Internal IP ranges, web servers, etc. It is worthwhile to note, that defining a target might take a while, given the size of an organization.
+- Reconnaissance and Information Gathering – Before carrying out an APT attack, the attacker tries to gather as much information they can to create a blueprint of the existing IT system.
+An example of information gathering could be the topology of the network, DNS and DHCP servers, DMZ (zones), Internal IP ranges, web servers, etc. It is worthwhile to note that defining a target might take a while, given the size of an organization.
 The larger an organization is, the more time it will take to prepare a blueprint.

-- Point of Entry and Deployment– Here comes the day, the day when the full suite is deployed through an entry point which was chosen among many other weak spots after careful inspection.
+- Point of Entry and Deployment – Here comes the day when the full suite is deployed through an entry point chosen among many other weak spots after careful inspection.

-- Strengthen Foothold– Here we try to look for and exploit other vulnerabilities.
+- Strengthen Foothold – Here, we try to look for and exploit other vulnerabilities.
 By doing this, a hacker increases the chance of getting access to other elevated access locations.
 Hackers also increase the chance of establishing more zombies.
-A zombie is a computer on the internet that has been compromised by a hacker.
+A zombie is a computer on the internet that a hacker has compromised.

 Let us first try to see the preventive measures:

-- Awareness and required security training– The organizations are well aware that most of the security breaches that are happening these days, it happens because users have done something which should not have been done, maybe they have been lured, or they have not followed proper security measures while doing anything at offices such as downloading software from bad sites, visiting sites which have malicious intent, became a victim of phishing and many more!
-So, an organization should keep running security awareness sessions and make their employees on how to do work in a secured environment, about risks and impact of security breaches.
+- Awareness and Required Security Training – The organizations are well aware that most of the security breaches that are happening these days, it happens because users have done something which should not have been done, maybe they have been lured, or they have not followed proper security measures while doing anything at offices such as downloading software from bad sites, visiting sites which have malicious intent, became a victim of phishing and many more!
+So, an organization should keep running security awareness sessions and make their employees on how to do work in a secure environment about risks and impact of security breaches.

-- Access Controls (NAC and IAM)- The NAC or the network access controls have a variety of access policies that can be implemented to block the attacks.
-It is so because if a device fails any of the security checks, it will be blocked by NAC.
-The identity and access management (IAM) can help to keep the hackers away who tries to steal our password tries to crack the password.
+- Access Controls (NAC and IAM) – The NAC or the network access controls have a variety of access policies that can be implemented to block the attacks.
+If a device fails any of the security checks, it will be blocked by NAC.
+Identity and access management (IAM) can help to keep the hackers away who tries to steal our password tries to crack a password.

-- Penetration Testing– This is one great way to test your network against penetration.
-So, here the organization people itself become hacker who is often called as ethical hackers.
-They have to think like a hacker to penetrate inside the organizational network and they do!
-The exposes the existing controls and vulnerabilities that are in place.
+- Penetration Testing – This is one great way to test your network against penetration.
+So, here the organization people itself become hackers who are often called as ethical hackers.
+They have to think like a hacker to penetrate inside the organizational network, and they do!
+It exposes the existing controls and vulnerabilities that are in place.
 Based on exposure, the organization puts the required security controls.

-- Administrative Controls– The administrative and security controls should be intact.
+- Administrative Controls – The administrative and security controls should be intact.
 This involves regular patching of systems and software, having intrusion detection systems in place accompanied by firewalls.
-The organization’s public-facing IPS (such as proxy, web servers) should be placed in DMZ (Demilitarized zone) so that it is separated from the internal network.
-By doing this, even if a hacker gains control of a server in DMZ, he will not be able to access internal servers because they lie on the other side and are a part of the separate network.
+The organization’s public-facing IPS (such as proxy, web servers) should be placed in DMZ (Demilitarized zone) to separate from the internal network.
+By doing this, even if a hacker gains control of a server in DMZ, he will not be able to access internal servers because they lie on the other side and are a part of a separate network.

-- Network Monitoring– Command and Control (C&C) center are the wings for Advanced Persistent Threats to carry in and out payloads and confidential data respectively.
-The infected host relies on command and control center to execute the next series of action and they generally communicate periodically.
-So, if we try to detect the programs, domain name queries that are happening in a periodic cycle, it would be worth to investigate those cases.
+- Network Monitoring – Command and Control (C&C) center are the wings for Advanced Persistent Threats to carry in and out payloads and confidential data, respectively.
+The infected host relies on the command and control center to execute the next series of actions, and they generally communicate periodically.
+If we try to detect the programs, domain name queries that are happening in a periodic cycle, it would be worth investigating those cases.

 Repair and Response

 Now, if the Advanced Persistent Threats (APT) has spent days and it has been detected at a much later stage, the systems should immediately be taken offline, separated from all sorts of networks, any file serves which are affected must be checked as well.
-Then a complete reimaging should be done of affected hosts, a deep analysis should be done to reveal the cyber kill chain that was followed.
-The CIRT (Cyber Incident Response Team) and Cyber Forensics should be engaged to tackle with all the data breaches that have happened.
+Then a complete reimaging should be done of affected hosts; a deep analysis should be done to reveal the cyber kill chain that was followed.
+The CIRT (Cyber Incident Response Team) and Cyber Forensics should be engaged to tackle all the data breaches.

 In this article, we have seen how an APT attack works and how we can prevent, detect and respond to such threats.
-One should get a basic idea about a typical cyber kill chain that is involved behind APT attacks.
-Hope you enjoyed the tutorial.
+One should get a basic idea about a typical cyber kill chain that is involved in APT attacks.

 This is a guide to Advanced Persistent Threats (APT).
-Here we discuss the introduction and the Characteristics and Progression of Advanced Persistent Threats, Detecting and Preventing APT attacks.
-You can also go through our other suggested articles to learn more.
+Here we discuss the introduction, characteristics, progression of advanced persistent threats, detecting and preventing APT attacks respectively.
+You can also go through our other suggested articles to learn more –